-Green Chef is proud to announce that we are now the first meal kit company to receive Gluten-Free Certification through the Gluten Intolerance Group’s Gluten-Free Food Service program, which now applies to our Gluten-Free, Keto (GF), and Paleo (GF) meal plans.
+Green Chef was the first meal kit company to receive Gluten-Free Certification through the Gluten Intolerance Group’s Gluten-Free Food Service program, which applies to our Gluten-Free, Keto, and Paleo meal plans.

 So what does it mean to be certified?
 What is the Gluten Intolerance Group?
 What is the Gluten-Free Food Service program?
 These questions and more are answered below.

 Gluten in the food industry often refers to storage proteins found in all grains.
 These storage proteins are beneficial in food production, adding flavor, texture or thickening.